The Epic History of Werewolves

 Advertisement

 Such stories are common in several northern European countries, including Germany, Belgium and the Netherlands.
-In a 13th-century Icelandic work, the "Völsunga Saga," men wear the skin of wolves to fight as wolves.
-This may also tie in to the Norse berserk warriors, who were named for the bear skin they wore in battle.
+In a 13th-century Icelandic work, the "Völsunga Saga," men wear wolf skins to fight as wolves.
+This may also tie into the Norse berserk warriors, whose name came from the bear skin they wore in battle.

 Advertisement